nao7sep/Resources/Documents/Coding Guidelines/Coding Guidelines.md

 Collection properties' names should be decided based on their contents, not their form or structure.
 This is fine in regular classes, but in implementing generic classes, one might mistakenly prefer generic names.
 In such instances, "Items" is better than "List".

 Standardize variable names appropriately.
 For value types or enums, consider "value"; for DateTime, "utc" or "localTime"; for objects or instances, "object" or "obj"; for strings, "string" or "str"; for arrays, "array"; for collections or IEnumerable, "items".
-Using "value" or "text" for strings can lead to high potential for conflict with other arguments in the former case, and the latter can feel awkward in plural form.
-Moderation is key in this as well.
+Using "value" or "text" for strings might lead to conflicts with other arguments in the former case, and feel odd in plural form in the latter case.

 JSON key names should be lowercase identifiers connected by underscores.
 If there’s a possibility of user editing, key comparison should be case-insensitive.
 Where performance is a concern, JSON might not be suitable.